Bootstrapping Globally Optimal Variational Calculus Solutions: Nonstandard Case Studies in Global Optimality

 \section{Nonstandard Case Studies in Global Optimality}

-Though the Euler-Lagrange equations provide necessary conditions for optimality, they provide no guarantee that a solution will be optimal.
+Though the Euler-Lagrange equations provide necessary conditions for local optimality under the conditions that: 1) $f$ is sufficiently smooth; and 2) a sufficiently smooth solution exists, they provide no guarantee that such a solution will be globally optimal.
 So-called second-order necessary conditions provide more confidence that the solution to the E-L equations might be minimal, but also provide no guarantee.
 In the absence of specific a priori knowledge of the properties of the functional, such as convexity, it is usually quite difficult to say anything other than that the solution generated by the E-L equations are extremals (rather than global minima or maxima), unless additional arguments can be employed as in the case of the line in the previous section.

 That said, in certain special situations, the structure of the function $f(\cdot)$ will guarantee global optimality of the solution generated by the the Euler-Lagrange equations.
 Here special cases are presented in which global optimality of solutions of variational problems are guaranteed when satisfying the Euler-Lagrange necessary conditions.
-The emphasis here is on this sense of the word `global' in contrast to global descriptions of geometry or dynamics which can be found elsewhere \cite{cheeger,Lee,zine}.
+The emphasis here is on this sense of the word `global' in contrast to global descriptions of geometry or dynamics which can be found elsewhere \cite{cheeger,Lee}.